bids-standard/bids-website/faq/apps/start_container.question.md

 ---
-title: "Which container should I use to start building my BIDS App?"
+title: "Which container should I use to start building my app?"
 ---

 The only minimum requirements of a BIDS App's container is its ability to run